Table of Contents[Hide][Show]

 Gluten free, Grain Free and PALEO (but not SCD/GAPS friendly)

-For gluten free folks, buckwheat is another way to diversity beyond just oats, rice, teff and other gluten free flour and whole grain options.
-It is also desirable for grain free eaters who wish to enjoy a grain-like food that has more flavor and versatility than high starch options such as arrowroot and manioc.
+For gluten free folks, buckwheat is another way to diversity beyond quinoa, oats, amaranth, rice, teff and other gluten free flour and whole grain options.
+It is also desirable for Paleo eaters who wish to enjoy a grain-like food that has more flavor and versatility than high starch options such as arrowroot and manioc.

-Also, as mentioned above, buckwheat is legitimately nutrient rich and if organic, a very clean option.
+Also, as mentioned above, buckwheat is legitimately nutrient-rich and if organic, a very clean option.
 This compares with organic rice, which still carries the risk of arsenic as do many other gluten free foods.
-(6)
+(5)

-While even Paleo people can enjoy buckwheat, those on GAPS or other carb restricted and gut healing diets should not due to its starch content.
+While even Paleo people can enjoy buckwheat, those on GAPS, SCD, or other carb-restricted and gut-healing diets should not due to its starch content.
 For GAPS, after a couple of years of gut healing, traditional foods like buckwheat are reintroduced and usually tolerated well.

 If you like to sew, making a homemade buckwheat pillow is a beautiful and much more comfortable alternative to hot water bottles or heating pads for soothing back pain, keeping warm when feverish or a myriad of other uses.
 Simply pick a pattern and sturdy fabric and sew all but an inch or two at the top.
 Fill with buckwheat hulls and sew up the remainder.